 Gut microbiota of slim people may help treat obesity

-New research from the USA this week has added to the significant number of studies linking obesity and weight control to the composition of bacteria in our gut.
+New research from the USA this week has added to the significant number of studies linking obesity and weight control to the composition of bacteria (see Probiotics Learning Lab for more glossary terms) in our gut.
 Scientists from the Washington University School of Medicine in St Louis believe that obesity may be treated in the future by altering the types of bacteria that live within the gastrointestinal tract.

 The new study, led by Jeffrey Gordon, recruited four pairs of twin sisters.
 In each pair, one woman was obese and the other was of a healthy weight.
 Stool samples were taken from every woman and the microbes from the stool tests were isolated and transplanted into the gastrointestinal tracts of mice.
 These mice had been reared in a completely sterile environment and had no gut microbiota of their own.